Dimitrios-Kafetzis/time_series_forecasting_models_for_video_qoe_prediction/README.md

 # Time Series Forecasting Models for Video QoE Prediction

 This repository provides a comprehensive framework for forecasting video Quality of Experience (QoE) based on network and mobility metrics.
-It includes several deep learning architectures (LSTM, GRU, Transformer) alongside utilities for dataset generation, hyperparameter tuning, model evaluation, and inference.
+It includes several deep learning architectures (Linear Regressor, DNN, LSTM, GRU, Transformer) alongside utilities for dataset generation, hyperparameter tuning, model evaluation, and inference.

 ## Table of Contents
 - [Introduction](#introduction)